What's the best cookware for induction cooktops?

 - Silvinox® finish ensures long-lasting shiny finish and makes cleaning easier

-- Optimized for induction cooking with TriplInduc® technology that makes it about 30% more efficient on induction cooktops than other clad stainless cookware
+- Optimized for induction cooking with TriplInduc® technology that makes it 30% more efficient on induction cooktops than other clad stainless cookware

 - Good sized pieces in the set, with an 11 in. skillet and 8 qt Dutch oven/stock pot